Use composite models in Power BI Desktop

 - Writing measures that use fields from different data sources

-- Creating new columns for tables from Power BI datasets of Azure Analysis Services
+- Creating new columns for tables from Power BI datasets or Analysis Services models

 - Creating visuals that use columns from different data sources

 - You can remove a table from your model using the field list, to keep models as concise and lean as possible (if you connect to a perspective, you can't remove tables from the model)

 - You can specify which tables to load, rather than having to load all tables when you only want a specific subset of tables.
 See Loading a subset of tables later in this document.